sgoeschl/java-image-processing-survival-guide/paper/README.md

 * Content types are a better choice but sometimes ambiguous, e.g. PDF files might be uploaded with content types of "application/pdf", "text/plain" or "application/octet-stream"
 * The content of the uploaded images can be analyzed to determine it content name using so-called "magic" byte sequence which is known as "media type sniffing" or "content detection".

-## 6.x Segment Violation During PDF Processing
+## 6.2 Segment Violation During PDF Processing

-Out of the blue within three production server went down due to a JRE crash as shown below
+Out of the blue three production server went down due to a JRE crash as shown below

 ```
 #